 Baltimore was founded in 1729 as a port on the Patapsco River, an arm of Chesapeake Bay.
 Although instrumental in events leading up to the American Revolution, it played an even bigger role during the War of 1812.
 U.S. forces from nearby Fort McHenry successfully defended the city after it was attacked by the British in 1814; Francis Scott Key, a Maryland lawyer, wrote the poem “The Star-Spangled Banner” after witnessing the bombardment.
 It was later set to music and became our official national anthem in 1931.

 In 2012 the city celebrated the commemoration of the War of 1812 bicentennial with a 3-year-long event that included a weeklong party of visiting tall ships from around the world, fireworks over Fort McHenry National Monument and Historic Shrine, and historically themed celebrations, most of which took place around the Inner Harbor.

 And what better location for a party?
-A shiny example of urban renewal, the Inner Harbor is where Baltimoreans hang out on the weekend and where many tourists base their vacations.
+A shiny example of urban renewal, the Inner Harbor is filled with fun places to go and is where Baltimoreans and tourists alike hang out.
 From historic ships and sightseeing cruises to seafood restaurants, from waterfront promenades and souvenir shopping to crowd-pleasing attractions like the National Aquarium and the Maryland Science Center, it's a good time set against an appropriately nautical backdrop.
 The harbor bustles with pleasure craft, but the presence of giant tankers and freighters is a reminder that Baltimore also is one of the country's top twenty commercial ports.